-If you are facing workplace discrimination because of a disability, you should take action right away.
-The Americans with Disabilities Act (ADA) protects applicants and employees from disability discrimination in every aspect of employment, from hiring to benefits to termination.
+If you're facing workplace discrimination because of a disability, you should take action right away.
+The federal government's Americans with Disabilities Act (ADA) protects applicants and employees from disability discrimination in every aspect of employment, from hiring to benefits to termination.

 For example, let's say you were denied a promotion to a position that requires significant driving, because your employer believes that your use of a wheelchair will interfere with your ability to travel by car.
 You might meet with your manager and point out that you are perfectly capable of driving significant distances, as long as your vehicle is outfitted with special equipment.

 Your employer may be willing to reconsider its decision once you have explained your rights.
 If not, however, it's time to complain more formally.
 Filing a complaint within your company serves two important purposes:

 If your employer doesn't handle your complaint to your satisfaction, you should file a charge of discrimination with the federal Equal Employment Opportunity Commission (EEOC) or your state's antidiscrimination agency.

 When the agency has finished processing a charge, it typically issues a "right-to-sue" letter, which gives you the right to proceed in court with your claims.
 (You can also request a right-to-sue letter from the EEOC while your charge is still being processed.)

-Once you get your right-to-sue letter, you are free to file a lawsuit against your employer.
-If you haven't already retained a lawyer, now is the time to do so.
+Once you get your right-to-sue letter, you're free to file a lawsuit against your employer.
+If you haven't already hired a lawyer, now is the time to do so.
 The deadlines for filing a lawsuit are very short, and you must meet a number of procedural requirements to avoid having your case thrown out.